AdobeDocs/campaign-classic.en/help/delivery/using/deliverability-faq.md

 * **What do the different quarantine error reasons mean?**

-    Here are 10 possible reasons: not defined, user unknown, invalid domain, denylisted, refused, error ignored, unreachable, account disabled, mailbox full, not connected.
+    Here are 10 possible reasons: not defined, user unknown, invalid domain, on denylist, refused, error ignored, unreachable, account disabled, mailbox full, not connected.

     For more on this, see [Understanding quarantine management](../../delivery/using/understanding-quarantine-management.md).

 ## Removing from denylist {#remove-from-denylist}

-* **One of my recipients was denylisted by mistake.
+* **One of my recipients was added to denylist by mistake.
 How do I remove them from the denyist so that I can start sending them messages again?**

     * Go to **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Non deliverables and addresses]**.
     * In the details of the corresponding record, set the value of the **[!UICONTROL Status]** field to **[!UICONTROL Valid]**.